U.S. Navy plane crashes in Philippine Sea with 11 crew and passengers

-TOKYO (Reuters) - A U.S. Navy transport plane carrying 11 people crashed in the Philippines Sea south of Japan on Wednesday as it flew to the aircraft carrier the USS Ronald Reagan, the U.S. Seventh Fleet said.
+TOKYO, Nov 22 (Reuters) - A U.S. Navy transport plane carrying 11 people crashed in waters southeast of Japan’s Okinawa island on Wednesday as it flew to the aircraft carrier the USS Ronald Reagan, the U.S. Seventh Fleet said.

-Eight people had been rescued, with the remaining three unaccounted for, Japan’s public broadcaster NHK reported.
-A spokesman for the U.S. Navy in Japan said that it had no information on whether anyone on board had been picked up.

 “USS Ronald Reagan is conducting search and rescue operations.
 The cause of the crash is not yet known,” it said in a press release.